slav123/CodeIgniter-minify/README.md

 4 July 2014
 * sample JavaScript files to see how it works
-* detection of empty JS file couses force refresh
+* detection of empty JS file causes force refresh

 23 May 2014